amanarya1311/CODSOFT/Level 1 Task 1 Landing Page/README.md

 - Responsive Flexbox Layout

 ---

-## 🧪 How to Run Locally
+## 🚀 How to Run Locally

+Follow these steps to view the landing page on your local machine:

-1. Clone the repository:
+1. Clone the repository: git clone https://github.com/amanarya1311/CODSOFT.git
+2. Navigate to the project folder:cd "Level 1 Task 1 Landing Page"
+3. Open the Index.html file in your web browser:

+You can double-click the Index.html file, OR

+Right-click on it and select "Open with" > your preferred browser, OR

+Use a Live Server extension in VS Code (recommended for real-time changes).